-Computational overhead Our protocol requires contributing sensors to generate the encryption key and the HMACs.
+b) Computational overhead: Our protocol requires contributing sensors to generate the encryption key and the HMACs.
 Aggregating sensors are further required to generate the encryption key k_i in case of contributors failures.
 Peer monitoring sensors carry out the same set of computations performed by the aggregator.
-However, note that computing an HMAC can be considered a lightweight operation.
+However, note that computing an HMAC can be considered as lightweight operation.

 As opposed to the protocol proposed in [4], our scheme requires the additional overhead imposed by HMACs and the presence of peer monitoring sensors.
-These limitations are compensated by the additional properties of our scheme presented in Table 1.
-Further advantages of our proposal are: The smaller message size of the aggregated data; and, the fact that it does not require the identity of contributors to be appended.
+These limitations are compensated by the additional properties of our scheme presented in Table I and by the smaller message size of the aggregated data that can be represented with fewer bits and that does not require the identity of contributors to be appended.

-Finally, recall that the implementation of the HMAC as discussed in detail in [34] would produce an output of 64 bits only.
-The energy devoted to compute and to transmit this HMAC has been the subject of research [40, 30], and its cost has been accepted as sustainable by the vast majority of the literature concerned with security issues for WSN.
+Finally, recall that the implementation of the HMAC [23] as discussed in detail in [29] would produce an output of 64 bits only.
+The energy devoted to compute and to transmit this HMAC has been the subject of research [34], [25], and its cost has been accepted as sustainable by the vast majority of literature addressing security issues for WSN.